 Q: What type of cases do you handle?

-A: We handle bicycle, pedestrian, motorcycle, and auto accidents resulting in medical injuries, primarily in Virginia, the District of Columbia, and Maryland.
+A: We handle bicycle and pedestrian cases resulting in medical injuries throughout the United States.
 Because we are extremely focused on providing a high level of service to each and every client, we only accept a limited number of cases each year to ensure that our clients receive the best possible representation and outcome.
 Some firms will take every case that comes through the door.
 We approach things a little differently.

-If you have been in an accident in any of these three jurisdictions, we are here to help you.
+If you have been in an accident in either of these jurisdictions, we are here to help you.
 There is no obligation, and after a free case evaluation, we can tell you if our firm is the right fit for your case.